mateibejan1/ai-masters/information-retrieval-text-mining/README.md

-Received 2 projects during the course.
-Project 2 is the text mining-oriented one out of the bunch.
+Received 2 projects during the course, one for each part of the course (information retrieval and text mining, respectively).
+Project 2 represents the text mining assignment.
 Decided to not upload the 1st project as its technical and straightforward naturo would incent future FMI AI masters students to copy it.